-6.9 Trade adjustment measures enable workers displaced by trade policy reform and other related developments to access responsive social protection mechanisms and training to facilitate entry into growing sectors of the economy

-Purpose: To analyse imports trends over time within tradable industries to measure their responsiveness to import changes.
-Furthermore, the objective is to evaluate the potential effects of changes in import levels on critical economic indicators such as employment, domestic production, and trade balance, and in turn, offer relevant trade policy advice to mitigate any adverse impacts.
+- 6.9 Trade adjustment measures enabling workers displaced by trade policy reform and other related developments to access responsive social protection mechanisms and training to facilitate entry into growing sectors of the economy - Purpose: To analyse imports trends over time within tradable industries to measure their responsiveness to import changes.
+Furthermore, the objective is to evaluate the potential effects of changes in import levels on critical economic indicators such as employment, domestic production, and trade balance, and in turn, offer relevant trade policy advice to mitigate any adverse impacts. - 6.9.1 Import Sensitivity Index to map, track and consider product-level non-SADC African import competition in vulnerable sectors.

-6.9.1 Develop Import Sensitivity Index to map, track, and consider developments in key 'import vulnerable' sectors
+Purpose: To develop an Import Sensitivity Index to map, track, and consider product-level non-SADC import competition developments in key 'import vulnerable' sectors.